 On 29 March 2014, Edge of Arabia hosted a lively roundtable discussion at the Museum of Fine Arts in Houston, as part of a larger program of lectures and roundtable discussions organized by the FotoFest Biennial.

-The one day conference on Visual Art in the Arab World - Program of Lectures, Visual Presentations and Round-Tables, presented an overview of the history of Arab art and culture, with a special focus on the history of visual, photographic, and media art.
-The one day program included talks and presentations by Arab artists, scholars, arts professionals, and participants from the commercial and non-profit art worlds.
+The one-day conference on Visual Art in the Arab World - Program of Lectures, Visual Presentations and Round-Tables, presented an overview of the history of Arab art and culture, with a special focus on the history of visual, photographic, and media art.
+The program included talks and presentations by Arab artists, scholars, arts professionals, and participants from the commercial and non-profit art worlds.

-Huda Beydoun: Following her degree in Special Education, Huda Beydoun has studied painting, digital media, and photography at Dar Al Hekma College, Jeddah.
-Previous exhibitions include Rhizoma, 55th Venice Biennale in 2013; Edition #1, Edge of Arabia Battersea, London; and group shows at Ayyam Gallery, Dubai and Athr Gallery, Jeddah.
+Huda Beydoun: Following her degree in Special Education, Huda Beydoun studied painting, digital media, and photography at Dar Al Hekma College, Jeddah.
+Previous exhibitions include Rhizoma, 55th Venice Biennale (2013); Edition #1, EOA London Gallery (2014); and group shows at Ayyam Gallery, Dubai and Athr Gallery, Jeddah.
 Beydoun’s series Documenting the Undocumented (2013) explores the lives of immigrant laborers working in Jeddah.
 Her photographs feature service workers in their ordinary working environment, however, their identities are masked with opaque Mickey Mouse features and their costumes decorated with polka dots.
 These satirical works comment on the Gulf's precarious relationship between guest workers and their employers.

 Visit our Facebook Page

 Follow us on Twitter